cis547/cis547.github.io/_labs/lab06.markdown

 ### Setup
 ---
-The skeleton code for Lab4 is located under `/cis547vm/lab6/`.
+The skeleton code for Lab6 is located under `/cis547vm/lab6/`.
 We will frequently refer to the top level directory for Lab 6 as `lab6` when describing file locations for the lab.
+Open the lab3 directory in VSCode following the Instructions from [Course VM document][Course VM].

-**Step 1.** Set up the lab by using the [Cmake][Cmake ref]/[Makefile][Make ref] pattern seen before.
+**Step 1.** The following commands set up the lab, using the [Cmake][Cmake ref]/[Makefile][Make ref] pattern seen before.

 ```sh
 /lab6$ mkdir build && cd build